 We believe we have built a powerful market growth engine that allows us to rapidly grow our presence within our markets and unlock potential latent demand through our differentiated scale, access and affordability.
-We have a significant opportunity to scale within our existing footprint.
-We estimate there are approximately 650,000 mental health clinicians in the United States, which provides us with a meaningful runway to grow from our current base of more than 3,300 employed clinicians, as of March 31, 2021.
+We have significant opportunity to scale within our existing footprint, and we estimate there are approximately 650,000 behavioral health clinicians in the United States, which provides us with a meaningful runway to grow from our current base of more than 3,000 employed clinicians.
 Our investments in technology are a critical component of our growth, improving our patient and clinician experience and enabling us to leverage our platform scale to expand our reach.
 Our virtual and in-person care model allows us to optimize our utilization within our existing center and clinician footprint while flexibly scaling our platform capacity across our markets to meet demand.
 Our existing payor and primary care physician relationships further support this rapid growth by improving our patient access as we grow in our markets.
 Our unified technology and operational platform is also highly scalable, helping us sustain our rapid growth.